ajcallegari/scikit-multichannel/README.md

 ## What is multichannel machine learning?

 ML pipelines often combine multiple input feature vectors derived from different data sources or feature extraction/engineering methods.
 In these instances, the best performance is not always obtained by concatenating feature vectors into a single input vector.
 Better accuracy can sometimes be obtained by **(1)** selecting the highest quality vectors or **(2)** training different ML models on each vector and making ensemble predictions (fig. 1).
-In both cases, the different inputs are kept siloed for one or more data processing steps.
-Pipeline architectures that maintain input silos for one or more processing steps, which form the basis of pipecaster, are referred to as **"multichannnel pipelines"**.
+In both cases, the different inputs are kept siloed for one or more data processing step.
+Pipeline architectures that maintain input silos for one or more processing step, which form the basis of pipecaster, are referred to as **"multichannnel pipelines"**.

 ![figure 1.](/images/performance_comparison.png)
 **figure 1**.
 Performance results from example 1.1 in [tutorial.ipynb](https://github.com/ajcallegari/pipecaster/blob/master/tutorial.ipynb).